- Learn the power of a clear leadership narrative to inspire, enthuse and move people to action

-- The narrative should explain the leader's vision and engage followers
+- The narrative should explain the leader's vision and engage followers with effective communication

 A little-known fact is that the "dream" part was almost excluded.